Mozzarella & its Cousins

 When Alberto Torre took over the business from his parents it was a buffalo farm which sold milk to other cheesemakers.
 It was Alberto's dream to start making cheese himself with his excellent organic milk.
 Alberto has succeeded and now produces mozzarella, scamorza fresh and smoked, caciocavallo matured and smoked, burrata, other cheeses, ricotta and yoghurt which he sells to shops, restaurants and end consumers.
 Besides producing high quality cheese, he wants to educate the public.
 Knowledgeable consumers make good customers for small traditional cheesemakers.
 His didactic farm is open to schools, and to us. |

-Nicola & his team at Prime Querce
+Antonio & his team at Prime Querce

 Tenuta Chirico, Alscea (Salerno)